evennia/evennia/docs/source/Setup/Channels-to-Discord.md

 > If you had already set up a Discord relay and are changing this, make sure you
 > either delete the old bot account in Evennia or change its typeclass or it won't
 > take effect.

+The core DiscordBot account class has several useful hooks already set up for processing and relaying channel messages between Discord and Evennia channels, along with the (unused by default) `direct_msg` hook for processing DMs sent to the bot on Discord.

+Only messages and server updates are processed by default, but the Discord custom protocol passes all other unprocessed dispatch data on to the Evennia bot account so you can add additional handling yourself.
+However, **this integration is not a full library** and does not document the full range of possible Discord events.